prasadjivane/gomytest/README.md

 ## Installation

-To install `apitester`, you can either build it from source or download the pre-built binary for your platform from the [Releases](https://github.com/prasadjivane/apitester/releases) page.
+To install `gomytest`, you can either build it from source or download the pre-built binary for your platform from the [Releases](https://github.com/prasadjivane/gomytest/releases) page.

 ### Build from Source